sameerkhan7/Penn-State-Robotics-Club/TutorialBot.md

  - (Optional) PWM signals for speed adjustments

 ## How does a Motor Work?
-Watch this video on how  DC motors work:
+Watch this [video](https://youtu.be/LAtPHANEfQo) on how DC motors work.
-<iframe width="560" height="315" src="https://www.youtube.com/embed/LAtPHANEfQo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 TL;DW: DC motors take advantage of the [Lorentz force](https://en.wikipedia.org/wiki/Lorentz_force) to produce a torque.
 By manipulating a magnetic field along a permanent magnet, we can continuously generate a Lorentz force that drives our motor.